Click here to return to the Whirlwind World History Curriculum Online Textbook table of contents.

 “And it came to pass in those days that a decree went out from Caesar Augustus that all the world should be registered.”

 The major source of information on the life of Jesus are the four Gospels, accounts of his life and teachings composed after his death by three of his apostles (his closest followers and students), Matthew, Mark, and John, and another early Christian leader, Luke.
 The word gospel means “good news,” which is the message of forgiveness for sin through the atoning work of Jesus Christ.
 Christians believe it’s essentially God’s rescue plan of redemption for those who will trust in His divine Son (Jesus is believed to be God in human form and is referred to as “God’s son” by Christians) in order to be reconciled to a just and holy God.
 The essential content of this saving message is laid out in the Bible.
-(Note to secular families: This link goes to a Christian website.)
+(Note to secular families: This link goes to a Christian website and is not part of this curriculum.)

 Jesus was crucified during the reign of Tiberius, who is also mentioned in the Bible when it talks about John the Baptist: